Gender Equity

 x Health Equity

-GHC trains and mobilizes a network of health equity leaders, 70% of whom are women, to rise as leaders and advance systems change at the intersection of health and gender equity.
+GHC trains and mobilizes a network of health equity leaders to rise as leaders and advance systems change at the intersection of health and gender equity.
+Currently, nearly 70% of GHC leaders are women.

 0%